nsobczak/BigData_redMosquitto/README.md

 # BigData_redMosquitto
 BigData

-An Arduino push somes values.
+An Arduino pushes values.
-A java program get them and send to mosquitto.
+A java application gets and sends them to mosquitto.

-It is a little project.